Written by Sayan Das on APRIL 24, 2024.

-Leave Encashment Calculation and Taxation with Examples
+4. Leave Encashment Calculation with an Example

 Did you know you can encash your paid leaves when you retire or resign from a company?